Newbeebeep/nashville-crime-calls-clean/README.md

 - Geospatial Visualization
 - Time Series & Summary Insights

-## How to Run
-1. Clone the repo
-2. Install dependencies (see `requirements.txt`)
-3. Open and run the notebooks in order

 ## Visuals
-- Power BI Dashboard
 - Interactive Folium Maps
 - Time-based trend graphs
 (Links or screenshots to be added)